Image by Rick Wyatt

 As with the development of other European colonial empires of the 19th Century (i.e.- the British, French, and Dutch), it was privately-owned companies which led the way to colonial development, backed by Imperial resources.
 As Germany became industrialized, after its late unification efforts during the latter part of the 1800s, the Kaiser´s colonial holdings were smaller that those of the older colonial powers and the need for natural resources to feed her growing industry was paramount for the Second Reich.

-In 1891, after native rebellions it became apparent that the Company could not handle its dominions, it sold out to the German government which began to rule German East Africa directly, thus relegating the Company to running some plantations and trade business.
+In 1891, native rebellions made it apparent that the Company could not handle its dominions, and it lost its monopoly to the German government which began to rule German East Africa directly, thus relegating the Company to running some plantations and trade business.

 Image by Fornax